-The Quarterly Board of Regents meeting of The Texas State University System was called to order on Monday, December 7, 2020 at 1:01 p.m.
+The Quarterly Board of Regents meeting of The Texas State University System was called to order on Monday, March 1, 2021 at 11:00 a.m.
 CST by Chairman of the Board William Scott.
 The meeting was held virtually.
 Noting the presence of a quorum, Chairman Scott called upon Regent Alan Tinsley to deliver the invocation.